 Join us!
 Call on the premier to immediately #RepealBill124.
-And, please, make sure your MPP knows that you expect them to #StandWithNurses.

 Copy will be sent to the following: